 Don’t forget to plug in and charge up devices that you may use at night, things such as laptops, mobile phones and any items which run on batteries!

-With these little-known tips in mind, you can save energy and get the most out of your solar power!
+With these little-known tips in mind, and a bit of time setting things up, you can save energy and get the most out of your solar power!